 Guide to Becoming a Teacher in Massachusetts

 Massachusetts’ teachers are among the nation’s most well compensated.
 In short, Massachusetts is a state that values education at all levels.
-If you want to become a Massachusetts educator, however, be prepared to face a competitive job market.
+If you want to become a teacher in Massachusetts, however, be prepared to face a competitive job market.
 Fortunately, making the right decisions early on can make all the difference.

 1. Choosing a Program: The first step is to find a teaching program that supports your budget and short- and long-term career goals.